In this blog, we are going to set up and configure the Prometheus Operator.

 kubectl get svc -n prometheus-operator

-When deploying the Prometheus Operator, it will create some Custom Resources to monitor the default Kubernetes resources such as Nodes, API Server, kube-proxy, kubelet, etc.
+Deploying the Prometheus Operator will create custom resources to monitor the default Kubernetes resources, such as nodes, API server, kube-proxy, kubelet, etc.

 For that, we need the service name prometheus-kube-prometheus-prometheus